IBM-Blockchain-Archive/marbles/tutorial_part1.md

 Of course there are much more complicated architectures you can create with a blockchain network.
 I wanted to start here with the simplest one I could think of.
 We will take a look at writing more specific chaincode after we get an environment setup.

+**A slightly more comprehensive chaincode tutorial can be found at [Learn Chaincode](https://github.com/IBM-Blockchain/learn-chaincode)**

 # Setup Options:
 So the cc is great and all but first we need a blockchain network.